Cloud9Developer/withings-garmin-mfa/README.md

 - You to be able to login to your email server to retrieve the MFA code.
     - I use gmail, and to login to the imap server, gmail requires an application password.
 This can be obtained from:
         - Google Account Settings > Security > 2-Step Verification (turned on) > App Passwords
+- You must not have another, old MFA email marked as unread in your inbox.
+This will cause the program to pull the wrong code.

 # Credits
 The following projects are referenced/used in this repository: